Introduction

 5. Registration and Insurance

-With the ‘Rebuilt’ status, you can now register and insure the vehicle.
-Keep in mind that insurance premiums might be higher for a rebuilt car, and not all insurance companies will insure them.
+Once you get the car status clear, you can register and insure your vehicle. insurance premiums can be higher for a rebuilt car.
+Also, some insurance companies may not agree to insure rebuilt cars.

 Greenway Auto Recycling: Your Trusted Partner in Junk Car Removal